cfindlayisme/wmb/API Reference.md

     - `Message` (string): The content of the message.
     - `Password` (string): The password for authentication.
     - `ColourCode` (integer, optional): The color code for the message.
 See [IRC Formatting](https://modern.ircdocs.horse/formatting.html) for more details.
-    - `Broadcast` (boolean, optional): Whether the message should be broadcasted.

 Example: